Install the Run:ai Command-line Interface¶

 - Install the CLI on a dedicated Jumpbox machine.
-Researches will connect to the Jumpbox from which they can submit Run:AI commands
+Researchers will connect to the Jumpbox from which they can submit Run:ai commands

 - Install the CLI on a shared directory that is mounted on Researchers' machines.